-In addition to this discretionary service response, Virginia law requires the Sex Trafficking Response Coordinator to develop a plan for responding to child sex trafficking victims.
+Virginia law does not mandate a process for coordinating access to specialized, community-based services for child sex trafficking victims; however, statutory law requires the development of a state plan for responding to child victims.
 Specifically, Va.
-Code Ann. § 9.1-116.5(A) (Sex Trafficking Response Coordinator; duties; report) requires the coordinator to:
+Code Ann. § 9.1-116.5(A) (Sex Trafficking Response Coordinator; duties; report) requires the Sex Trafficking Response Coordinator to:

-Create a statewide plan for local and state agencies to identify and respond to victims of sex trafficking; Coordinate the development of standards and guidelines for treatment programs for victims of sex trafficking;

-3. Maintain a list of programs that provide treatment or specialized services to victims of sex trafficking and make such list available to law-enforcement agencies, attorneys for the Commonwealth, crime victim and witness assistance programs, the Department of Juvenile Justice, the Department of Social Services, the Department of Education, and school divisions;

-4. Oversee the development of a curriculum to be completed by persons convicted of solicitation of prostitution under subsection B of § 18.2-346.01 [Prostitution; solicitation; commercial exploitation of a minor; penalties]; and

-5. Promote strategies for the education, training, and awareness of sex trafficking and for the reduction of demand for commercial sex.

-3.1.1 Recommendation: Strengthen existing law to require access to specialized services for all child sex trafficking victims through a non-punitive system.
+- 1. Create a statewide plan for local and state agencies to identify and respond to victims of sex trafficking; - 2.
+Coordinate the development of standards and guidelines for treatment programs for victims of sex trafficking; - 3.
+Maintain a list of programs that provide treatment or specialized services to victims of sex trafficking and make such list available to law-enforcement agencies, attorneys for the Commonwealth, crime victim and witness assistance programs, the Department of Juvenile Justice, the Department of Social Services, the Department of Education, and school divisions; - 4.
+Oversee the development of a curriculum to be completed by persons convicted of solicitation of prostitution under subsection B of § 18.2-346.01 [Prostitution; solicitation; commercial exploitation of a minor; penalties]; and - 5.
+Promote strategies for the education, training, and awareness of sex trafficking and for the reduction of demand for commercial sex. - 3.1.1 Recommendation: Strengthen existing law to mandate a process for coordinating access to specialized services for child sex trafficking victims that does not require involvement in child-serving systems.
+(See Issue Brief 3.1.)